← All workflows

 • Device Technical File

-Engineering drawings, materials lists, specifications, software architecture, and other technical documentation for the subject device
+Engineering drawings, materials list, specifications, software architecture, and design documentation for the subject device

 .pdf, .docx